akka/akka/akka-docs-new/src/main/paradox/guide/introduction.md

 These problems occur regularly in carefully managed intra-datacenter environments - even more so in virtualized architectures.

-To deal with these realities, Akka provides
+To deal with these realities, Akka provides:

  * Multi-threaded behavior without use of low-level concurrency constructs like atomics or locks.
 You do not even need to think about memory visibility issues.